 - Term-minator: the toolbar features an innovative search function that allows to search at the same time Google and many other websites.
 Type a term in the search box, press Enter and in the next screen the general Google search is enhanced by a number of links to search the same term.

 - Proz Toolbar: tool bar access to KudoZ.
 Type a term into the KudoZ toolbar to instantly search KudoZ and other ProZ.com resources.

 - Taus Search Widget: desktop application that allows you to search all data in TAUS Data’s repository directly from your desktop (You will need to register to use the TAUS Widget.
 Registration is free!)

-- EuroTermBank Add-on for Microsoft Word: accesses over 2 million terminology entries in 27 European languages.
+- EuroTermBank: accesses over 2 million terminology entries in 27 European languages.

 - Terminotix Toolbar: a free toolbar which allows users to launch queries directly from MS Word.
 It provides access to 13 databases available at the click of a mouse, directly from MS Word.